Scotty1701/CS4065_Project2/README.md

 ## Nix route

+> Note: the .nix files replace the tradition Makefile, the only thing you need to install is nix, it will handle all dependencies

 - Install [nix](https://nixos.org/download.html#nix-install-linux) for your favorite
   Unix/wsl2 operating system. (macOS is untested).
 - Enable flakes by running `echo experimental-features = nix-command flakes >> ~/.config/nix/nix.conf` or